Recap: Doctor Who 2005 CS "The Christmas Invasion"

 - Sword Fight: Between the Doctor and the Sycorax champion.

-- Take That: When the British PM is told that the President of the US has requested control of the First Contact, she responds that he cannot be trusted not to start a war.
+- Take That: When the British PM is told that the President of the US has requested control of the First Contact, she responds, and makes sure to inform the UNIT officer who informs her of this to reply exactly, that he is not her boss, and he's not turning the situation into a war.

 - Title Drop: Jackie uses the words "Doctor Who?" in the series' Running Gag.